1. Home

 My electric bill is $290/mo

-Your location in respect to latitude and longitude is the most important element in determining the ideal angle for your solar panels.
+Your home’s latitude and longitude is the most important element in determining the ideal angle for your solar panels.
 The equator is where the sun is directly overhead for a majority of the year, so the goal is to point your panels towards that location.

 • The closer you are to the equator, the lower the angle can be.
 If you lived on the equator, you could point your solar panels directly up and be optimized for solar power generation.